rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 Once you have successfully built `rustc`, you will have created a bunch of files in your `build` directory.
 In order to actually run the resulting `rustc`, we recommend creating rustup toolchains.
-The first one will run the stage1 compiler (which we built above).
-The second will execute the stage2 compiler (which we did not build, but which you will likely need to build at some point; for example, if you want to run the entire test suite).
+The second one will run the stage1 compiler (which we built above).
+The third will execute the stage2 compiler (which we did not build, but which you will likely need to build at some point; for example, if you want to run the entire test suite).